SRALee12/DecentralBank/decentralbank.md

 **Asset-Currency Repo (AC Repo):** A market making service conducted with decentral bank deposited assets to keep the currency price at the desired range of stability.
 Assets are sold off at the stability price.
 Sell orders of assets for currency act as market-making operations to remove currency from circulation.

 **Decentral equity:** A token in the decentral bank network which gives right of proportional ownership to holders.
+The equity tokens are the main token of the decentral bank blockchain.
+51% of equity holders create canonical chain consensus.
 Equity holders have governance say on aspects of open market operations in the network through the classical fork choice rule.
-This means that the interest rate paid out to depositors of different assets, the global bond rate, when to expand or contract the currency supply, and which assets to buy when printing new currency can be decided by new hard forks of the network through equity holder consensus.
+This means that the interest rate paid out to depositors of different assets, the global bond rate, when to expand or contract the currency supply, which assets to buy when printing new currency, and what algorithms are used to decide the above can be decided by new hard forks of the network through equity holder consensus.

 **Fork choice rule:** A set of instructions for choosing the canonical, longest chain of blocks of a particular blockchain database.
+In the decentral bank network, the canonical chain is the chain of blocks which

 ## Overview